MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/performance/script-authoring-considerations.md

 $results
 ```

-This can be very inefficent because arrays are immutable.
+This can be very inefficient because arrays are immutable.
 Each addition to the array actually
 creates a new array big enough to hold all elements of both the left and right operands, then copies
 the elements of both operands into the new array.
 For small collections, this overhead may not
 matter.
 For large collections, this can definitely be an issue.